Amazon APIamazon.jobs ↗

 One credit = one API call regardless of which marketplace API you call.
 Exceeding the rate limit returns a 429 response.
 Authenticate with the X-API-Key header.

-Does Amazon Jobs have an official public developer API?+
+Does Amazon Jobs have an official developer API?+

-What does `get_job_details` return beyond what `search_jobs` provides?+
+What does `get_job_details` return beyond what `search_jobs` shows?+